What activities are being organised for the 2025/26 school year?

 How will children get to and from ECA classes?

-- The ECA supervisor will take children attending Explorers to their classroom.
+● The ECA supervisor will take the children attending Explorers to their classroom.

-Where will children be collected after the activities?
+Where will the children be collected after the activities

 What is the cost?